-In fact, the City has already made progress and continues expanding its initiatives to meet this goal.
+The City has already made progress and continues expanding its initiatives to meet this goal.
+In 2019, the City Council passed the Climate Mobilization Act, aimed at reducing emissions from large buildings in NYC.
 Mayor DeBlasio recently announced a residential energy efficiency program called ElectrifyNYC, and an expansion of the Carbon Challenge.
 Governor Hochul also announced plans to bring wind, solar, and hydropower generated Upstate to NYC.

 If the climate crisis feels overwhelming to you, you’re not alone.
 For many of us, it feels like any steps we take toward sustainability have a minimal impact on the world.
-It’s true that governments and large corporations hold the most wide-reaching power in this crisis.
-But we want you to know that your personal decisions matter.
+It’s true that governments and large corporations hold the most wide-reaching power in this crisis, we want you to know that your personal decisions matter too.

 Sustainability and the Ripple Effect

 Your individual decision to purchase an electric vehicle, eat less meat, or switch to clean energy may seem relatively small.
 But sustainable lifestyle changes have a ripple effect.
 That means that your decision to go solar, for example, can play a part in motivating your family, friends, and neighbors to do the same.

 We’ve heard from many of our customers that going solar also made them reconsider their waste production and daily commutes.
 This increased awareness deepens citizens’ sense of identity as climate advocates.